 Reducing The Cost of Business Intelligence And Analytics With data Abstraction

 Business intelligence and analytics are some of the most essential and promising applications for the cloud.
 The said applications, are clustered in time around most IT decisions and spread over a variety of planners and decision-makers.
 That is why these applications are ideal for cloud applications.
 Creating big data in real-time without becoming too large is an exercise in the first of the two cost management approaches.

 Data abstraction is a type of mechanism that creates one or more database summaries from raw enterprise or company information which is small enough to be saved and stored in the cloud economically.
 Making data abstraction is one way of having an effective cost management technique that requires analysis of how and what you are analyzing.
 Most business intelligence is not looking for detail but market trends.

 In most industries, there are variables that are important in gaining the best information.
 By creating summary databases on the variables, you will be able to cut the cost of speeding up access without having a negative impact on the analytical work.
 If a specific variable combination is identified as important to data gathering, you can go back and extract details for that combination from any un-summarized data if needed.
 Abstraction-based analytics will become a cloud application.
 It will also detail analysis and processes for the cloud.

 Using Query-Distributed Acess For Any Unstructured Data

-With the accepted fact that there is a considerable focus on the question of how to create hybrid clouds, it may well be that producing a hybrid data will be more essential to the future of the cloud in mission-critical applications.
-Without a way of maximizing the use of cost effective local storage and highly flexible cloud processing, any end user will likely find that their large database is a dead weight that holds them within the traditional IT architectures.
+With the accepted fact that there is a considerable focus on the question of how to create hybrid clouds, it may well be that producing hybrid data will be more essential to the future of the cloud in mission-critical applications.
+Without a way of maximizing the use of cost-effective local storage and highly flexible cloud processing, any end-user will likely find that their large database is a dead weight that holds them within the traditional IT architectures.
 It will not only lose mission-critical application capital for the cloud, but it will also lose the cloud benefits for enterprises.